aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 Admin can hide or restore photos.

-If hidden photo is primary, profile validity must be rechecked.
+If a hidden photo is primary, another visible photo should become primary if available.

+If required photo rules are no longer satisfied after photo moderation:

+* A never-completed profile stays `incomplete`.
+* A previously complete profile becomes `invalid`.

 ### Admin interface